CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Enabling-Disabling TrackJS

-TrackJS is enabled by default in the www components, but you can disable it with these variables:
+TrackJS is enabled by default in the www components, but you can disable with:

    ```yaml
    appConfigValues: